GoogleChrome/developer.chrome.com/site/en/docs/webstore/deceptive_installation_tactics/index.md

   Disclosures in an image or audio form must be accompanied by a text disclosure.
 - The disclosure must be above the first link or button that leads to the Chrome Web Store.

-Additionally, other elements on the referrer page must not mislead the user about the extension’s functionality.
+Additionally, other elements on the referrer page must not mislead the user about the extension's functionality.
 Images, audio, text or video that imply a functionality that the extension does not provide directly will be considered deceptive, even with a compliant text disclosure.